-In addition to training hard and eating right, it’s equally important to optimize your sleep environment, just like finding the right size of running shoes, to ensure you find your personalized fit for your unique sleep position, body frame, and temperature.
+In addition to training hard and eating right, it’s equally important to personalize your sleep environment—just like finding the right running shoes—with products fit for your unique sleep position, body frame and temperature.
 Sufficient sleep before a race provides your body with the energy reserves it needs to tackle every mile and sleep post-race helps your body recover and repair.
-Our partners at BEDGEAR have shared the below tips to help you customize your sleep routine to best suit your individual needs for training, racing and beyond.
+Our partners at BEDGEAR have shared tips to help you customize your sleep routine to best suit your individual needs for training, racing, and beyond.

 Stay Dry and Cool

 Temperature makes all the difference to your sleep—this means keeping your room cool, around 67 degrees, and controlling humidity by keeping moisture away from your body with breathable fabrics.
-When your body gets overheated, you will flip over in order to try to cool yourself down, so sleeping at the right temperature, with bedding layers that circulate and balance your body heat with your room environment, makes it easier for your body to follow its natural circadian rhythm of dropping two degrees at night for cellular rejuvenation, and reduces sensations of restlessness.
-BEDGEAR’s patented, airflow-enhancing fabric technologies work to wick away heat and moisture to help you regulate your body temperature to generate a more comfortable night.
+When your body gets overheated, you flip over to try to cool yourself down, causing a disruption in your sleep.
+Bedding layers that circulate and balance your body heat with your environment make it easier for your body to follow its natural circadian rhythm of dropping two degrees at night for cellular rejuvenation, and reduces sensations of restlessness.
+BEDGEAR’s patented, air flow enhancing fabric technologies work to wick away heat and moisture to help regulate your body temperature in order to generate a more comfortable night’s sleep.

 Keep Your Spine Aligned